GautamDeepak/IRS/IRS_Prac_02.md

 ### Objective

 The objective of this Prac is to get you started with satellite images.
-By the end of this exercise, you will be learning the visualisation skills of the satellite images.
-We will work on the visualisation of single-band images (using SRTM) and multi-band images (using Sentinel-2).
+By the end of this exercise, you will learn the visualisation skills of the satellite images.
+We will work on visualisation of single-band image (using NASA SRTM as an example) and multi-band image (using Sentinel-2 as an example).
 Using these skills, you will be able to visualise any other optical images in the Google Earth Engine.

 ---------------------------------------------------
 ## 1. Getting started with the image